Maria Mitchell Association Pulls Out Of "Good Neighbor Agreement" With Vineyard Wind

 MMA executive director Joanna Roche

 The MMA was a co-signer of the agreement along with the town of Nantucket and another non-profit group, the Nantucket Preservation Trust.
 The deal bound the town and those organizations to commit their support to the offshore wind energy project in exchange for $16 million to mitigate the potential historical, cultural, and economic impacts of the turbines on Nantucket.
-Vineyard Wind also agreed to several other concessions, including removal of the closest row of turbines, panting the turbines a “non-reflective off-white/light gray color to blend into the horizon” and to install an aircraft detection lighting system (ADLS) which will only turn on if there is an aircraft in proximity to the turbines.
+Vineyard Wind also agreed to several other concessions, including the removal of the row of turbines closest to the island, painting the turbines a “non-reflective off-white/light gray color to blend into the horizon” and installing an aircraft detection lighting system (ADLS) which will only turn on if there is an aircraft in proximity to the turbines.

 Roche told the Current Wednesday that the MMA's decision to pull out of the agreement was the result of a unanimous vote of the organization's 16-person board of directors.